Gage77/Gage77.github.io/README.md

 ## Currently Active:

+### Home Page:
+Information about myself, as well as some social media stuff.

 ### Intern-o-Matic 3000
 This was created as a test of bootstrap and to amuse my coworkers during my internship at Alkami Technologies.
 It utilizes localStorage rather than a database, so the points listed are based on the local machine that is running them.